aidanLonsky/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/📔 Day 3.md

 - the boolean false
 - '', "", ``, empty string

-It is good to remember those truthy values and falsy values.
-In later section, we will use them with conditions to make decisions.
+==It is good to remember those truthy values and falsy values.
+In later section, we will use them with conditions to make decisions.==

 ## Undefined